· 26 min read ·

 IMU installation: mount the IMU to its bracket (white cover down, connector away from tabs, 70 in-lb).
 Locate the mounting spot on the center console.
 Apply double-sided tape.
 Plug the IMU into the branch labeled “IMU.”
 Bundle excess cable with zip ties under the shifter cable.

 ECU installation: mount to its bracket (connector away from mounting tabs, 70 in-lb).
 Install the ground ring terminal on the stud to the left of the connector.
 Route the ECU cable run under the carpet and through the driver’s side floor hole.
 Position the bracket so it lines up with the front seat bolt holes.
-When you reinstall the driver seat, the ECU bracket gets sandwiched between the seat bolts and the floor.
+When you reinstall the driver seat, the seat bolts thread through the ECU bracket on their way back into the floor.

 Frame rail routing: RLC runs down the driver side frame rail to the rear shock.
 FLC runs up the driver side frame rail to the front shock.
 RRC crosses under to the passenger side rear.
 FRC goes forward to the passenger front.
 Each branch connects to its shock’s solenoid.
 Zip tie everything to the frame at regular intervals.